wakkihaya/neurotechjp/src/md/en/blog/morgan-neurotechsf.md

 &nbsp;

-## Community building and open source
+## As with open source, truly valuable content will form a community through network effects

 Morgan describes the philosophy of open source as follows.